-The Red Hoffman Cup Matches have crowned a new champion, Arcola Country Club.
+The Red Hoffman Cup Matches crowned a new champion, Arcola Country Club in May.
 In its first trip to the Finals, Arcola shot an impressive 209 (1-under par) to capture the title over three other strong Finalists: Black Oak Golf Club (213), Baltusrol Golf Club (213) and Plainfield Country Club (216).

 It was widely assumed that the Finals would be one of the closest ever, with each team being given a shot at the win.
 When the first four teams reported in with 70, there was talk of tie breakers and playoffs.
 But as the scores slowly came in, it became clear that Arcola was firmly in the driver's seat.
 Paced by the side of Al Costello / Trevor Randolph (68), Arcola posted an even par 70 from Ryan Chin / Mike O'Connell, followed by a 71 from Ryan Fountaine / George Cultraro, Jr. That balance was enough for a four shot win.